stasjok/mini.nvim/readmes/mini-visits.md

     - Visit path does not equal to the latest tracked one.

 Visit is autoregistered for current directory and leads to increase of count and latest time of visit.
-See `*MiniVisits-index-specification*` help tag for more details.
+See `:h MiniVisits-index-specification` for more details.

 Notes:

 - All data is stored _only_ in in-session Lua variable (for quick operation) and in one place on disk (for persistent usage).
 It is automatically written to disk before every Neovim exit.

 - Tracking can be disabled by supplying empty string as `track.event`.
 Then it is up to the user to properly call `MiniVisits.register_visit()`.